Dog Skin Infections: How To Spot The Signs And When To Seek Treatment

 Bacterial Skin Infections

-Bacterial skin infections in dogs, also referred to as pyoderma or bacterial dermatitis, can occur in any breed or age, but older dogs are more susceptible due to a weaker immune system.
+A bacterial skin infection in dogs, also referred to as pyoderma or bacterial dermatitis, can occur in any breed or age, but older dogs are more susceptible due to a weaker immune system.
 Dogs with hypothyroidism are also more susceptible.
 The most common dog bacterial skin infection is a staph infection.

 Symptoms